We all have favourite spots in a city. A secluded corner, a reading bench, a vista. It’s a place which we flock to like a bee to the nectar.

 Kovačić’s vision consisted of three elements.
 Designing urban villas, landscaping the park and connecting Rokov perivoj to Dežmanova and Ilica streets with staircases.

 His goal was to preserve the greenery and juxtapose it with the urban architecture.

 The area of urban villas begin after you pass St. Rocco’s chapel.
 They were part of the original Kovačić’s plan, though several other architects (Hugo Erlich and Milan Lenuci) later joined the project.

 Local authorities gave the land to established artists.
 In return, they would donate their work to the city.

 These artists changed Rokov perivoj’s somber provincial character into that of a vibrant social hub.
-The houses still bear their names.
+The villas still bear their names.

-- Villa Frangeš (number 2, sculptor Robert Frangeš Mihanović)
+- Frangeš (number 2, sculptor Robert Frangeš Mihanović)